magao-x/handbook/handling/telescope_install.rst

    .. image:: figures/inst_platform_loadspreader.png

    *Adjusting the load spreader for the cart.*

--  Now pre-load the crane again to 320 lbs.

 -  With the crane supporting the cart weight, remove the 4 bolts attaching the cart to the table